- VOLUNTEERISM AT LOYOLA MEDICINE

 Students may commit to additional service hours and continue volunteering after the summer program ends.
 Junior volunteers are also accepted on a rolling admissions basis throughout the year for weekends, after school and holiday break assignments.

 To ensure the safety of our patients and families, all volunteers must participate in a screening process including:

 - Two letters of recommendation

 - Criminal background check (provided at no cost)

-- Pass health-screening tests for tuberculosis and illegal drugs, and receive a seasonal flu vaccination (all provided at no cost)
+- Agree to receive a seasonal flu vaccination (provided at no cost)

 Our Junior Volunteer program is currently full.
 However, you can sign up for our waiting list.
 We will be in contact with you once we have additional openings.